Review Counsel in Connecticut Divorce Mediation

 Before or at the Beginning of Mediation

-It’s beneficial to include a lawyer before your mediation begins or in the initial stages, that way your review counsel will be able to explain what the norms are in Connecticut so that you can be well prepared for mediation.
-You will talk about your goals, hopes, fears, and concerns, so that your review counsel can help you figure out which decisions need to be made immediately.
-Your lawyer can also clarify questions, give you feedback between mediation sessions, and help you evaluate your options to make informed decisions.
+Including a lawyer before your mediation begins or in the initial stages is beneficial.
+That way, your review counsel can explain the norms in Connecticut so you are well-prepared for mediation.
+In addition, you will discuss your goals and concerns so that your review counsel can help you determine which decisions should be made immediately.
+Your lawyer can also answer questions, give you feedback between mediation sessions, and help you evaluate your options to make informed decisions.

 To Review Your Final Mediation Agreement

-Minimally you should involve review counsel in the final stage of mediation so that he or she can review the divorce agreement drafted by your mediator.
-Your review counsel will “translate” the legal language of your agreement into plain language so that you know exactly what you are signing before you sign it.
-Your review counsel will also be able to flag whether your agreement is missing any important points.
-Your review counsel may ask hard questions that you may not have considered while mediating.
+Minimally it would be best if you involved review counsel in the final stage of mediation so they can review the divorce agreement drafted by your mediator.
+Your review counsel will “translate” the legal language of your understanding into plain language so that you know exactly what you are signing before you sign it.
+They can also flag whether your agreement is missing any essential points.
+Your review counsel may ask challenging questions you may not have considered while mediating.
 Importantly, your counsel can also advise you about how your agreement may vary from the law and whether this agreement meets your goals.
-Your divorce agreement is an important document, and will affect your life for years to come.
-You should take the time to go over it in detail and understand every word of it.
+Your divorce agreement is important and will affect your life for years.
+It would be best if you took the time to review it in detail and understand every word.

 How Do I Find the Right Connecticut Attorney To Serve As My Divorce Mediation Review Counsel?

 - Your review counsel should focus their practice on Connecticut divorce and family law.
 There isn’t a formula for either alimony or property division in Connecticut.
-You will have both a lot to consider and a lot of options and, as your guide, your review counsel should be well-versed in the current status of matrimonial and family law in Connecticut.
+Therefore, you will have a lot to consider and a lot of options.
+As your guide, your review counsel should be well-versed in the current matrimonial and family law status in Connecticut.

 - Your mediator may be able to recommend good and experienced attorneys to serve as review counsel for you and your spouse.